-Our operations are subject to potential hazards associated with high-voltage electricity transmission, including accidental contact by the public or by crews during construction or maintenance, explosions, fires, inclement weather, natural disasters, mechanical failure, unscheduled downtime, equipment interruptions, and oil discharges.
-These hazards can cause personal injury and loss of life, severe damage to or destruction of property and equipment, environmental damage, and may result in suspension of operations, lawsuits, and the imposition of civil or criminal penalties.
+Our operations are subject to potential hazards associated with high-voltage electricity transmission, including accidental contact by the public or by crews during construction or maintenance, explosions, fires, inclement weather, natural disasters, mechanical failure, unscheduled downtime, equipment interruptions and oil discharges.
+These hazards can cause personal injury and loss of life, severe damage to or destruction of property and equipment, environmental damage and may result in suspension of operations, lawsuits and the imposition of civil or criminal penalties.
 We maintain liability insurance to cover any third-party claims for both bodily injury and property damage associated with our ownership and operation of transmission lines and substations.
-We also carry property insurance to cover damage to owned transmission substations

-26 Selected Financial Data 27 Management's Discussion and Analysis of Financial Condition and Results of Operations with property values greater than \$2 million, but we are self-insured for damage to smaller distribution substations and transmission facilities, such as poles and towers.
+We also carry property insurance to cover damage to owned transmission substations with property values greater than \$2 million, but we are self-insured for damage to smaller distribution substations and transmission facilities, such as poles and towers.
 We do not purchase insurance for losses related to outages, such as business interruption insurance, because there is no risk of loss of revenue for us based on the inability to transmit power.